alexisjcarr/socket-io-playground-client/README.md

 1. A real-time time series chart so that the user can see the data values as they come in.
 Now with visualized user provided threshold range.
 2. A histogram so that the user can visualize the count distribution of the different readings.
-3. Real-time lerts for when the user's readings exceed the threshold range
+3. Real-time alerts for when the user's readings exceed the threshold range

 ![](ipad.png)